benvvalk/CV/README.md

 # Pregenerated Outputs

-As regenerating the PDF always seems to lead to a lot of fiddling with formatting, I have saved pregenerated HTML and PDF outputs in the `pregenerated` dir as a kindness to my future self.
+As regenerating the PDF always seems to lead to a lot of fiddling with formatting, I have saved pregenerated HTML and PDF outputs in the [pregenerated](pregenerated) directory, as a kindness to my future self.

 # Dependencies